karkaplani/karkaplani/README.md

 - 📝 As a hobby in my free times, I write freelance video scripts for YouTube channels

 **Future**
-- 🤛 As a real-life project, I am currently working on a complex website using Vue and Adonis.js with a partner, and I'll be free to colaborate on other web projects after it's done
+- 🤛 As a real-life project, I am currently developing the whole frontend of a complex website using Vue, and I'll be free to colaborate on other web projects after it's done
 - :dart: My goal is to become the master of UX development
 - 🤗 If you need any help, or just wanna get to know me feel free to reach me out at [LinkedIn](https://www.linkedin.com/in/apo-ilgun-bb553a1b3/), or [Email](karkaplani88@gmail.com)